 - Information Requests: No legitimate government employee, private company or bank will ever call you up and ask for sensitive information over the phone.
 This is a huge red flag and you should never provide the requested information.

 - Attempts to Establish Trust: Phone scammers often appeal to our emotions or our sense of politeness.
 One example of this is to ask, “do you trust me?”
 You may feel rude saying no, and so the scammer gradually manipulates you into going along with the scam.
 They may even direct you to a website of fake customer testimonials.
-Again, if someone is working this hard to gain your trust (and money or information) in phone call, it’s probably a scam.
+Again, if someone is working this hard to gain your trust (and money or information) in a phone call, it’s probably a scam.

 - Odd Hours: Telemarketers are restricted by law to making phone calls between 8 am and 9 pm.
 Any sales calls outside of those hours are breaking the law, increasing the probability that it’s a scam call.